sbradley7777/emacs.d/GIT.md

 #### Magit Window Width

-The default side window width is controlled by `features-side-window-width` in [`features/features-constants.el`](features/features-constants.el).
+The default side window width is controlled by `git-config-side-window-width` in [`features/git/git-constants.el`](features/git/git-constants.el).

 To customize, add to your `local.el`: